taw00/manuscript-css/docs/switches.md

 &ZeroWidthSpace;

-### Prose `#manuscript` Switches
+### `#manuscript` Switches Governing Prose (narratives)

 <dl>
     <dt>short</dt>
-    <dd>For short works of prose, like short stories (the default.
-Will alter
+    <dd>For short works of prose, like short stories (the default), this switch
-    how the 1st page is structured (where the facts-block lands, really) and the spacing of that page and others.</dd>
+    will alter how the 1st page is structured: the word count block in the upper right-hand corner or at the bottom, and the first page will not break after the title block.</dd>
     <dt>long</dt>
     <dd>For longer works (novels, novellas, etc).
-Again, it will alter the
+Again, this switch will alter
-    exported manuscript to match the shunn.net novel spec.</dd>
+    the exported manuscript to match the shunn.net novel spec: word count on the bottom and centered, and a page-break after the novel title block.</dd>
     <dt>narrative</dt>
     <dd>(The default) Serif font (Times New Roman, by default).
 Paragraphs are
     1st line indented with no spacing between.</dd>